Dolapo187/project/README.md

 password : admin

-STEP 4: Click Log in.
+STEP 4:Turn on intercept then Click Log in.
 ![image](https://github.com/user-attachments/assets/43f311bd-22d7-461f-b36b-03b8ad725eb9)
 STEP 5:
 Then turn on Burp Suite and it will intercept the request.